• Home

 What to Know Before You Start

-If you let it go too long, the bars will be hard and difficult to bite through once they cool.
-Watch it closely — once you see bubbles forming around the edges and the mixture starts to come up, take it off the burner.
+Do not overcook the Sugar Base.
+You want to bring the corn syrup and sugar to just a boil and take it off heat.
+If you let it go too long, the bars will be hard and difficult to bite through once cooled.
+Watch it closely, once you see the bubbles forming around the edges and the mixture starts to come up, take it off the burner.

 Ingredients